Work on the cutting edge of technology and innovation in a rapidly growing career field.

-LR's computer science and information technology programs strive for academic excellence by offering rigorous courses designed to challenge the qualified and motivated student and to liberate the mind through an emphasis on quantitative and abstract reasoning, problem-solving, critical thinking and strong communication skills.
+Lenoir-Rhyne's computer science program strive for academic excellence by offering rigorous courses designed to challenge the qualified and motivated student and liberate the mind through an emphasis on quantitative and abstract reasoning, problem-solving, critical thinking and strong communication skills.

-A major in computer science prepares students for positions in business, industry, education or graduate programs in computer science, information systems or information technology.
+A major in computer science prepares students for positions in business, industry, education and graduate programs in computer science, information systems and information technology.
 The computer science major leads to a Bachelor of Science degree and includes courses that provide a balance between the development of science, mathematics and business-related applications.
-Available courses provide the necessary theoretical fundamentals for the study of algorithms, programming and the design of computer systems, as well as the application of computing to business and management.
-The wide variety of electives allows the student to tailor the major to theoretical computer science or to information systems.
+Available courses provide the necessary theoretical fundamentals for the study of algorithms, programming,the design of computer systems, and the application of computing to business and management.
+The wide variety of electives allows the student to tailor the major to theoretical computer science or information systems.